Someone keeping you up at night?

 Sleep studies provide the answer

-During Sleep Lab studies, electrodes transmit and record your sleep patterns and specific information about your physical activities, such as breathing, brain waves, heart activity, and eye and muscle movements.
-The recording techniques are noninvasive (external) and all electrodes are applied on the skin surface.
+During a sleep study, electrodes transmit and record your sleep patterns and specific information about your physical activities, such as breathing, brain waves, heart activity, and eye and muscle movements.
+The recording techniques are non-invasive and all electrodes are applied on the skin surface.
 The entire process is painless.
-The recordings become data which is analyzed by Medical Director Dr. Melisa Coaker in addition to her staff to determine the nature of your sleep disorder, and then report the findings and treatment recommendations to your primary care provider.

 Commitment To Excellence